strimzi/proposals/06x-new-kafka-roller.md

 Also the current KafkaRoller does not connect to the controller via Admin API to get the quorum health information.
 By the time, we implement this proposal, Strimzi should support Kafka 3.7 which includes [KIP 919](https://cwiki.apache.org/confluence/display/KAFKA/KIP-919%3A+Allow+AdminClient+to+Talk+Directly+with+the+KRaft+Controller+Quorum+and+add+Controller+Registration).
 Therefore new KafkaRoller will be able to connect to the controller directly for quorum information and active controller's configuration.

-> TODO: we need to figure out how to work out the total number of controller without relying on the describe API.
-This is because we need to know the number of controllers, when all pods are down.
-Also nodes could have inconsistent information about the quorum during scale down.

 #### Availability check

-At this point, we would have already built a map of brokers and their replicating partitions by sending describeTopics requests to the Admin API.
-Then ISRs that the broker is part of will be checked against the configured under minimum ISR size.
+The availibility check logic similar to the current KafkaRoller.
+The ISRs that the broker is part of is checked against the configured under minimum ISR size.
 If `size(ISR containing the broker) - minISR > 0`, the broker can be considered safe to restart.
 If it equals to 0, restarting the broker could cause under minimum ISR partition.
 If it's less than 0, it means the partition is already under minimum ISR and restarting it would either not make a difference or make things worse.
 In both cases, the broker should not be restarted.

 However, if `size(ISR containing the broker) - minISR <= 0` but the topic partition is configured with replication size less than minISR, the check will pass to proceed with the broker restart.